OpenDroneMap/docs/es/_sources/tutorials.rst.txt

    :alt: almost 50% of the material will be found in the first 20% of the stockpile height
    :align: center

-In WebODM Dashboard, clic on "view map" to start a 2D view of your project.
+In OpenDroneMap Desktop Dashboard, clic on "view map" to start a 2D view of your project.

 Once in the 2D map view, clic on the "Measure volume, area and length" button.